eldang/ballard-4culture/datasync/README.md

 You may be asked to log in to Google Drive, if this is the first time you're running the script or if it's been a while.

+If you get the error `google.auth.exceptions.RefreshError: ('invalid_grant: Bad Request', {'error': 'invalid_grant', 'error_description': 'Bad Request'})` try deleting `tokens/token.json` to force it to redo the Google auth.

 ## Development

 ### Adding a package to pipenv